Peymankor/Bayesopt_well_control/0_Paper1_main.md

 ## 1-D Toy Problem

 In this section, a 1-D toy problem is considered to illustrate the BO workflow discussed in the previous section.
-The 1-D problem was selected since it makes it easier to visualize all the steps of the workflow, hence better explanation of equations.
-Though, it it can bee seen from 1-D problem that, the workflow can easily extended to to higher dimeentional problem.
-The *True function* to be optimized in this section has an analytical expression as, given the box constrains:
+The 1-D problem was selected since it makes it easier to visualize all the workflow steps, hence a better explanation of equations.
+Though, it can be seen from the 1-D problem that the workflow can easily extend to a higher dimensional problem.
+The *True function* to be optimized in this section has an analytical expression with the box constraints, can be shown as:

 ```{=tex}
 \begin{equation}